realworldocaml/book/en/compiler-output-formats.md

 Error: Syntax error
 ```

-Now add in the ocamlfind syntax extension packages for `fieldslib`
+Now add in the syntax extension packages for `fieldslib` and `sexplib`, and
-and `sexplib`, and everything compiles again.
+everything will compile again.

 ```console
 $ ocamlfind ocamlc -c -syntax camlp4o -package sexplib.syntax \